123m321/rabobank_sepa/README.md

 # rabobank_sepa
-Tool to create a batch payment from Rabobank business accounts
+Tool to create a batch payment for Rabobank business accounts from an excel sheet

 # Introduction
 Sometimes you need to make a lot of payments with a business account.
 For examnple if you run a local football club, and you need to pay